paslandau/paslandau.github.io/source/blog/phpstorm-with-vagrant-using-laravel-homestead-on-windows-10.md

 - Download the 1.7.4 version of Vagrant from the [Vagrant download archive page](https://releases.hashicorp.com/vagrant/1.7.4/)
-  (the [vagrant_1.7.4.msi file](https://releases.hashicorp.com/vagrant/1.7.4/vagrant_1.7.4.msi) is the installer for Windows) As of writing this tutorial, the current version is 1.8.3 but that didn't work for me.
+  (the [vagrant_1.7.4.msi file](https://releases.hashicorp.com/vagrant/1.7.4/vagrant_1.7.4.msi) is the installer for Windows) As of writing this tutorial, the current version is 1.8.5 but that didn't work for me.
 (More concrete, I got the error
-  > The box 'laravel/homestead' could not be found orThe box 'laravel/homestead' could not be found or
+  > The box 'laravel/homestead' could not be found

   when trying to set up homestead.)
 - Run the downloaded file and follow the installation instructions.
 Again, nothing fancy here but you'll probably